5264A/Zeotap_first_project/README.md

 - **Evaluate Rule**: Evaluates the combined AST against provided JSON data to determine if the data satisfies the rule.
 - **Visualize AST**: Displays the AST of individual rules and the combined AST as a tree structure using `react-d3-tree`.

+- **NOTE** : when we click on create rule -> a tree is generated and shown at frontend but it is in left-most corner , you need to drag it to the center to clearly see it , same happens when we click on combine rules.

 ## Prerequisites

 - Node.js (v14 or later)